ishobhnik/SurfaceBench/README.md

         ]
 ```

-Once you’ve implemented your searcher, create a corresponding configuration file in the configs folder.
+Once you’ve implemented your searcher, create a corresponding configuration file in the `configs/` folder.
 For example:

 ```yaml
 name: DirectPrompting-Llama31_8b